 Reese is a very small village located in the state of Michigan.
 With a population of 1,364 people and two constituent neighborhoods, Reese is the 420th largest community in Michigan.

 Unlike some villages, Reese isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Reese are a mix of both white- and blue-collar jobs.
-Overall, Reese is a village of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Reese who work in office and administrative support (19.00%), sales jobs (13.48%), and management occupations (9.50%).
+Overall, Reese is a village of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Reese who work in office and administrative support (17.15%), management occupations (10.37%), and sales jobs (7.88%).

-As is often the case in a small village, Reese doesn't have a public transportation system that people use to get to and from their jobs every day.
+Reese is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Reese in 2010 was $24,078, which is upper middle income relative to Michigan, and middle income relative to the rest of the US.
-This equates to an annual income of $96,312 for a family of four.
+The per capita income in Reese in 2018 was $32,270, which is upper middle income relative to Michigan and the nation.
+This equates to an annual income of $129,080 for a family of four.
 However, Reese contains both very wealthy and poor people as well.

 The people who call Reese home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Reese residents report their race to be White, followed by Asian.
-Important ancestries of people in Reese include Irish, Polish, French, and English.
+The greatest number of Reese residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Reese include German, Irish, Polish, French, and English.

 The most common language spoken in Reese is English.
-Other important languages spoken here include French and Japanese.
+Other important languages spoken here include Polish and Italian.